getditto/demoapp-pos-kds/Android/README.md

   authentication identity type.
 * `DITTO_AUTH_PASSWORD` is the authentication password.
 This is used when using the online with authentication identity type.
+* `DITTO_OFFLINE_TOKEN` is the offline-only playground token.
+This is used when using the offline playground identity type.
+Note this feature will be discontinued in the future.